blaccerik/predictor/README.md

 # Predictor
 Super simple tool to predict premier league games whether the result is: home, away or draw

-For training and testing were used with 2016-2021 matches
+For training and testing were used 2016-2021 matches

 Current predictions: